lessen/src/dot.md

 you undo it all when you leave.

 Enter `dot`.
 This is a bash init file that sets up an new shell and writes your preferred config files to `/tmp/$USER`.
+This current version of `dot` handles configs for

+- bash
+- emacs
+- vim
+- python (not much here, just adding sub-directories to PYTHONPATH and disabling genration of those .pyc files).

-Inside the shell, certain standard commands are rewritten such that, when they are called, they use config files written into `/tmp/$USER`.
+Inside the dot shell, certain
+standard commands are rewritten such that, when they are called, they use config files written into `/tmp/$USER`.
 Also, at start up, `dot` will perform certain standard startup actions (initializes and/or downloads emacs packages).

 The point of all this is that